AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

     </div>

     <div style="font-size:0.9rem; line-height:1.6; margin-bottom:12px; text-align:justify;">
-      Establishes that adversarial transferability depends on preserving shared spectral and semantic structures, and introduces a framework that explicitly enforces this alignment to improve cross-model attack generalization.
+      Shows that adversarial transferability can be strengthened by preserving spectral and semantic structure across models.
+Introduces regularization techniques that stabilize these shared components to improve black-box attack effectiveness.
     </div>

     <div>